Updated on September 11, 2023 by Julie McCool

 After your farm visit, head up the hill for tasty craft beer with a gorgeous view at Dirt Farm Brewing.
 Or head next door to Bluemont Vineyards for a fabulous Virginia winery view.
 If you want to work up a thirst first, enjoy a family-friendly hike to Bears Den Overlook or a more challenging climb to Raven Rocks.

 Wegmeyer Farms, Gilberts Corner

-Wegmeyer Farms is one of the best places to pick strawberries and in 2022 they opened a new u-pick sunflower field.
-The new Gilbert's Corner sunflower field, at the intersection of Routes 15 and 50, is a pretty spot to pick-your-own sunflowers and also help the people of Ukraine.
-All sunflower proceeds will go directly to medical and food supplies for Ukraine.
+The farm has been one of the best places to pick strawberries and in 2022 they opened a new u-pick sunflower field.
+The new Gilbert's Corner sunflower field, at the intersection of Routes 15 and 50, is a pretty spot to pick your own sunflowers.
+In 2023, all proceeds will benefit St. Jude's Children's Research Hospital.

-The new Wegmeyer Farms sunflower fields opened on July 8 and are open daily until July 17, weather and conditions permitting.
-Admission to the sunflower field is $10 per person from 10:00 to 5:00, $12 during the golder hours from 5:00 to 8:00 and includes 1 stem.
-Optionally, add a bucket of 10 cut sunflowers to your order for $25.
+In 2023, the Wegmeyer Farms sunflower fields open on July 8 to 9, weather and conditions permitting.
+Admission to the sunflower field is $15 per person from 9:00 to 3:00 and includes 1 stem.
+Optionally, purchase a bucket of 10 cut sunflowers for $30.
 Reservations are required and children 2 and under are free.

 Wegmeyer Farms sunflower field is on the John Mosby Highway in Aldie Virginia.

 Want the sunflower patch without the picking?
 One of our favorite breweries on the LoCo Ale Trail is also home to beautiful sunflower fields in historic Waterford VA.
 At Wheatland Spring Farm Brewery you can sip delicious craft beer with a gorgeous backdrop of sunflowers.
 No admission fees, no sunflower picking, just pretty flowers and great beer.